ucla-imls-open-sci/lc-scix-open-science/README.md

 - [Jennifer Lynn Bartlett](https://github.com/BartlettAstro)
 - [Tim Dennis](https://github.com/jt14den)

-Your Name and is maintained by the Library Carpentry community.
+is maintained by the Library Carpentry community.
 Special thanks to all contributors and reviewers who have helped shape this lesson.
 For a full list of contributors, please see [AUTHORS.md](AUTHORS.md).

 ## Citation